For your reading pleasure, we are reprinting a popular article from one of our newsletters. Enjoy and best wishes for a fruitful garden this season!

 2. Shop smarter for your seeds.
 Always a bargain, seeds can become a downright steal when they are (a) discounted, or (b) put into a collection.

 (b) Seed collections are a great way to try new varieties, and they can save you some serious coin.
-For instance, if you’re a Sunflower lover, you can spend $4.95 on a packet of 25 Superted seeds.
-Or you can spend $9.95 on Park’s Sunflower Seed Collection and get Superted — plus Soraya, Sunspot, Cherry Rose, and Giganteus.
-These 5 packets contain a total of 175 seeds, and you get to try other varieties you might fall in love with.
+For instance, if you’re a Zinnia lover, you can spend $4.50 on a packet of 15 Swizzle Scarlet and Yellow seeds.
+Or you can spend $19.95 on Park’s Top Zinnia Seed Collection and get Swizzle Scarlet and Yellow — plus Swizzle Cherry and Ivory, Park’s Picks Mix, Uproar Rose, and Magellan Mix.
+These 5 packets contain a total of 120 seeds, and you get to try other varieties you might fall in love with.

 Why the difference?
-Every Sunflower lover in the world wants Superted, because it’s new and gorgeous.
-But the other 4 varieties in the collection — a multi-flowered beauty, a magnificent red-and-yellow, a fluffy giant with 10-inch flowers, and a dwarf with huge blooms — have been around for years, so their price has fallen.
+Every Zinnia lover in the world wants the Swizzles, because they are gorgeous.
+But the other varieties in the collection have been around for years, so their price has fallen.
 (And because they’ve stood the test of time, you can be pretty sure that they do well in the garden and are much admired.
 Many, if not most, new varieties vanish after a few seasons, with only the best and most beautiful surviving the competition!)

 3. Build a safety margin into your transplant schedule.
 Everything about transplanting hinges on the last anticipated frost date for your area, and that date is a best guess from years of experience.
 It is meant to be approximate.
 Unless you’re set on growing the first tomato on the block, add a week or two to your transplant schedule as buffer.
 This way you’ll be less frustrated if the transplant date arrives with snow still on the soil!